Understanding Groundwater and Saturated Soil Conditions

 Groundwater is stored in the voids, spaces and cracks between particles of soil, sand, gravel, rock or other materials.
 Saturated conditions occur when all of the voids, spaces, and cracks are filled with water.
 Unsaturated conditions occur when the voids, spaces, and cracks between soil, sand, gravel, or rock are filled with a combination of air and water.

-Groundwater levels are higher than normal, and saturated soil conditions exist in areas close to the Missouri River flood.
+Groundwater levels are higher than normal, and saturated soil conditions exist in areas close areas impacted by flooding.
 Saturated soil conditions present challenges and risks to homeowners.

 Saturated Soil Poses a Risk to Private Well Water